 Photo Credit: Cari Griffith

-Bring the family to quaint downtown Paris for a fun day of shopping and small-town charm.
+Bring the family to quaint downtown Paris for a fun day of shopping and small-town charm on your fall trip.
 Downtown Paris delightfully blends two centuries of community history and architecture with current trends in retail and dining.
 Enjoy shopping at Bo & Co Boutique for a refresh on your style, American Honey Mercantile for a fall-scented candle or two, or Iron Place Furniture & Gifts for some fun seasonal finds.
 Of course, you’ll need to get your family photo op at Eiffel Tower Park and then top the whole trip off with a sweet treat from Sweet Jordan’s.

 Tennessee Safari Park – Alamo